 When an incoming call is terminated, the caller's identity is stored.
-The radio displays the message CALLBACK, and the source of the call ie preset 0 to 9, INFLEET, O-FLEET, PHONE or PABX.
-(See page 16 for more details.)
+The radio displays the message CALLBACK, and the identity of the calling party.

 To call this party back, briefly press the PTT key.
 The call then proceeds normally.